 Explore Zim Music

-Radio Kunakirwa is the first Zimbabwean music podcast online and our doors opened in 2007.
+Radio Kunakirwa is the longest running Zimbabwean podcast online and our mics opened in 2007.
+As self-starters, we knew we didn't have the time and resources to establish a radio station but we discovered these awesome things called podcasts.
+Pretty much radio on demand.
 We had very little idea of what podcasts would become at the time but we decided to give them a try.
-With our background in online terrestrial radio, we had a lot of requests from listeners to start our own thing.
-We knew we didn't have the time and resources to establish a radio station but we discovered these awesome things called podcasts.
-Pretty much radio on demand.
-The rest is obviously history but 11 years later, we are still here and proud of what Radio Kunakirwa has become.
-Enjoy this journey with us and explore the best in Zimbabwean music.
+The rest is obviously history but more than a decade later, we are still here and proud of what Radio Kunakirwa has become.
+Enjoy this journey with us and explore a new dimension to Zimbabwean music.

 10 ZIMBABWEAN MUSIC PRODUCERS YOU SHOULD KNOW